cambridge-collection/xslt-transformation-engine/docs/README.md

 ### Processing a file

-The AWS Lambda responds to SQS messages.
-To transform a file, you need to submit a JSON file with the SQS structure with a `POST` request to `http://localhost:9000/2015-03-31/functions/function/invocations`:
+The AWS flavor responds to SQS‑shaped events.
+To transform a file, submit a JSON file with the SQS envelope to `http://localhost:9000/2015-03-31/functions/function/invocations`:

     $ curl -X POST -H 'Content-Type: application/json' 'http://localhost:9000/2015-03-31/functions/function/invocations' --data-binary "@./path/to/my-sqs-notification.json"